Possibilism (politics)

-The Possibilists (Possibilistes), also called Broussists (Broussistes), were a faction of the French socialist movement led by Paul Brousse.
+The Possibilists (Possibilistes), also called Broussists (Broussistes), were a faction of the French socialist movement of the late 19th century, led by Paul Brousse.
 Benoît Malon and others supported the faction although they did not always fully share its inspiring principles.
-It originated within the "Federation of the Socialist Workers' Party of France" (Fédération du parti des travailleurs socialistes de France), a Marxist-inspired organisation founded by Paul Lafargue, Jules Guesde and others, in Marseille, in 1879.
+It originated within the Federation of the Socialist Workers' Party of France (Fédération du parti des travailleurs socialistes de France), a Marxist-inspired organisation founded by Paul Lafargue, Jules Guesde, and others in Marseille in 1879.

-Brousse opposed Marxist tactics and proclaimed the reformist principle of directing everyday political activity towards achieving the goals that were concretely 'possible' time by time, while maintaining that socialists should keep always ready to jump at future revolutionary opportunities.
-Brousse wrote that “realistic politics requires the formation of a broad class party, acting by all means, weapons and votes; grouping all workers around their class interests, their little daily instincts, and leading them as quickly as possible to the ideal which is anarchist communism, that is to say a society in which public service will be generalized and the government abolished.”
+Brousse opposed Marxist tactics and proclaimed the reformist principle of directing everyday political activity towards achieving the goals that were concretely possible time by time, while maintaining that socialists should keep always ready to jump at future revolutionary opportunities.
+Brousse wrote that "realistic politics requires the formation of a broad class party, acting by all means, weapons and votes; grouping all workers around their class interests, their little daily instincts, and leading them as quickly as possible to the ideal which is anarchist communism, that is to say a society in which public service will be generalized and the government abolished."

 The Possibilists soon won a majority within the Federation, inducing the Marxists to split and found their new French Workers' Party (Parti ouvrier français, POF) in 1882.
-The Federation was initially renamed the Revolutionary Socialist Workers' Party, and then commonly the Federation of the Socialist Workers of France (Fédération des travailleurs socialistes de France).
+The Federation was initially renamed the Revolutionary Socialist Workers' Party and then commonly the Federation of the Socialist Workers of France (Fédération des travailleurs socialistes de France).